 Click Create New Connection.

-In the Login dialog box, select the deployment type radio button corresponding to the Microsoft Dynamics CRM server you intend to register a service endpoint with.
-The On-premises radio button includes an IFD deployment and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.
+In the Login dialog box, select the deployment type radio button corresponding to the Microsoft Dynamics 365 server you intend to register a service endpoint with.
+The On-premises radio button includes an IFD deployment and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics 365 (online).

 If you check Display list of available organizations, you are presented with a list of organizations that you belong to after you click Login.
 This enables you to choose the organization that you want to register the service endpoint with.
 Otherwise, your default organization is used.

 Enter the indicated information about the server and login account, and then click Login.

 Follow the steps below to register a step for an event on the service endpoint.

 Select an existing service endpoint in the tab of the tab of the target organization.

 Navigate to the Register menu and click Register New Step.